Andheri railway station

-Andheri (station code: A (Western)/AD (Harbour)/ADH (Indian Railways)) is a passenger rail station located at Andheri suburb of Mumbai.
+Andheri (station code: A (Western)/AD (Harbour)/ADH (Indian Railways)) is a passenger rail station located in the Andheri suburb of Mumbai, India.
 It serves the Western line and Harbour lines of the Mumbai Suburban Railway.
 It is also a stop for some express trains and August Kranti Rajdhani Express.
-The station also inter-connects the Line 1 of the Andheri metro station.
-Andheri station first came under prominence after the development of Salsette–Trombay Railway services in 1928 by the British Empire of India during the pre-independence period.
+The station also inter-connects Line 1 of the Andheri metro station.
+Andheri station first gained prominence after the development of Salsette–Trombay Railway services in 1928.

 With a pre-eminent number of passengers boarding daily, it has been termed "one of the busiest stations" in Mumbai surpassing Ghatkopar station on the Central line.
 In 2014, the station, along with Jogeshwari and Goregaon stations, was re-developed and expanded with the expenditure of ₹103 crore.
 In addition, the station has two bus stations operating more than 30 bus routes.

 History

+A station by the name of "Andaru" existed on the first regular suburban service of the BB&CI Railway the (precursor to Western Railway) when the service started between Bombay Backbay and Viraur on 12 April 1867.
+By the year 1900, there were three Andheri locals plying from the terminus at Colaba each day.

+The suburban section of the BB&CI Railway was electrified and was opened from Colaba to Borivali on 5 January 1928.
+The Governor of Bombay Sir Leslie Wilson, travelled on board the first electric local from Mahalaxmi (where the ceremony was held), up to Andheri station.

+The through lines between Bandra and Andheri were electrified by 15 April 1953.
+Through lines between Andheri and Borivali were electrified in the coming years as well.
+In April 1955, a cantilever-type covering was provided along the entirety of the 580-foot island platform of the station, costing Rs.
+80,000.
+The station was also painted, and the foot-over bridge was provided with a covering.
+On Mahashivratri Day in 1955, around 1 lakh pilgrims were present for visiting the temples.
+The railways ran extra locals, and certain trains halting at Andheri were extended till Borivali.

+A new goods shed and platform were opened on 14 April 1957, built at a cost of Rs.
+75,000.
+The platform was intended to allow quicker loading-unloading operations, and the shed was to provide greater storage space.
+This was especially for cattle fodder, which had considerable traffic.
+Around the same period, an overbridge was provided at Andheri to stop accidents at the level crossing.

 Salsette–Trombay railway service

-The Indian Railways was first established by British Empire of India in 1853 and it connected its first railway service between Bombay (now Mumbai) and Thane.
-In 1928, the British Empire connected Andheri station with Trombay by the Great Indian Peninsular Railway under the Bombay Improvement Trust as "Salsette–Trombay Railway line" with a view for the opening up of a railway line running West to South-east and linking up Andheri and Kurla station.
+In January 1928, Andheri was connected to Trombay by the Great Indian Peninsular Railway under the Bombay Improvement Trust as Salsette–Trombay Railway line with the objective of opening up a railway line running West to South-east and linking up Andheri and Kurla station.
 However, in 1934 the line had shut down due to the development of Santacruz Airport.